jgericardo/boom-text-summarizer/README.md

 # Text Summarizer App

-A text summarizer application built using Streamlit
+A text summarizer application built using Streamlit.

+For this application, we use a small variant of BART for text summarization called [DistilBART (sshleifer/distilbart-cnn-12-6)](https://huggingface.co/sshleifer/distilbart-cnn-12-6).

 ## Setup